Agnik7/Arduino-Codes/README.md

 ## Note:
 **This repository does not contain the codes for all sensors.
-It just contains the codes for the ones that I have learnt to use.**
+It only contains the codes for the ones that I have learnt to use.**

+## Language Used: C++

+## File Extension: .ino